SergeyKramp/mthesis-bigbird-embeddings/README.md

 # Native Language Identification with Big Bird Embeddings

 This is the repository for the code used in the paper [Native Language Identification with Big Bird Embeddings](https://arxiv.org/abs/2104.05247) by [Sergey Kramp](https://www.linkedin.com/in/sergey-kramp-1376bb156/), [Giovanni Cassani](https://research.tilburguniversity.edu/en/persons/giovanni-cassani) and [Chris Emmery](https://research.tilburguniversity.edu/en/persons/chris-emmery).
 The code is released under the [MIT license](https://opensource.org/licenses/MIT).
-The Reddit L2 dataset used in the work is available on [here](http://cl.haifa.ac.il/projects/L2/).

-The weights of the fine-tuned Big Bird model are available on [HuggingFace](https://huggingface.co/Skramp/bigbird_reddit_l2).

 For citing this work, please use the following bibtex entry: